aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 To get started, you must satisfy the following prerequisites:

 * Specify an AWS Region where you'll train your model.
-* Create an IAM role ARN that is used to give Amazon SageMaker access to your data in Amazon Simple Storage Service (Amazon S3) necessary for training the model.
+* To give Amazon SageMaker the access to your data in Amazon Simple Storage Service (Amazon S3) needed to train your model, create an IAM role ARN.
 See the `AWS IAM documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`__ for how to fine tune the permissions needed.

 Capture real-time debugging data during model training in Amazon SageMaker
 ==========================================================================

-To enable data emission for debugging model training, Amazon SageMaker will initialize a "hook" which, as the name suggests, would attach itself to the training process and emit the data necessary for debugging.
+To enable data emission for debugging model training, Amazon SageMaker initializes a "hook" which attaches itself to the training process and emits data necessary for debugging i.e. tensors.
 To provide the hook's configuration, specify the new option called ``DebuggerHookConfig`` when training your model.
 For more about the ``DebuggerHookConfig`` object, see the `API documentation <https://sagemaker.readthedocs.io/en/stable/debugger.html#sagemaker.debugger.DebuggerHookConfig>`__.

-The ``DebuggerHookConfig`` accepts one or more objects of type ``CollectionConfig``. ``CollectionConfig`` defines the configuration around a tensor collection you intend to emit and save during model training.
-Collection object helps group tensors for easier handling.
+The ``DebuggerHookConfig`` accepts one or more objects of type ``CollectionConfig`` which defines the configuration around a tensor collection you intend to emit and save during model training.
+A "collection" helps group tensors for easier handling.
-    as analysis

 .. code:: python